 b.
 Similar to the stationary bike, the Concept-2 Rower is space saving

 and can be used on any naval vessel or installation.

 c.
-Unlike the plank, the 2000-meter row is an alternative and therefore
+Unlike the plank, the 2000-meter row is an alternative cardio event

-5. In line with reference (c) and PRP Guides, Service Members medically
+5. In line with reference (d) and PRP Guides, Sailors medically cleared for

 a.
 The new PRT event sequence will be as follows: